vilemduha/blendercam/scripts/addons/docs/interface.md

 ### [ Operation Area ]
 ![CAM Operation Area](_static/OperationArea.png)

-* **Layers** - sets up layers for roughing.
-  * **Layer Height** - specifies thickness of the layers for roughing
-* **Ambient** - how much space surrounding the object will be used for the milling
-  * **All** - a rectangular area will be used
-  * **Around** - object silhouette will be used, with a radius specified by Ambient radius
+- **Z Clearance**
+  - **Safe Height** - how high will the cutter travel when moving between toolpaths.
+Keep it as low as possible to reduce total cutting time.
+The Z axis usually has the slowest rapid rates compared to the other two axis X and Y.
+- **Operation Depth**
+  - **Start**
+  - **Max**
-* **Depth from object** - takes object depth and sets up the total depth of the operation from it.
+    - **Object** - takes object depth and sets up the total depth of the operation from it.
 Otherwise, you can use Operation depth to do the same manually.
+- **Layers** - sets up layers for roughing.
+  - **Layer Height** - specifies thickness of the layers for roughing
+- **Ambient** - how much space surrounding the object will be used for the milling
+  - **Surfaces All** - a rectangular area will be used
+  - **Surfaces Around** - object silhouette will be used, with a radius specified by Ambient radius

 ### [ Material ]
+The **[ Material ]** panel

 ![CAM material size and position](_static/MaterialPanel.png)

+- **Size**
-* **Size from Model** - will assume the workpiece/material has the same size as the model, with radius around the model.
+  - **Size from Model** - will assume the workpiece/material has the same size as the model, with radius around the model.
   If not enabled then the Material origin and Material size are used in case when the material/workpiece is not the same as the model.
 The 3D view will show the machine work area with a hashed outline and the material size and position will be a lighter grey.
 The material object is not selectable in the 3D view but can be selected in the Outliner and has the name CAM_material.
+  - **Additional Radius**
+- **Position**
+  -  **Center on X Axis**
+  -  **Center on Y Axis**
+  -  **Z Placement**
-* **Position Object** - this will move the object to positive X and Y and negative Z so that it is fully in the work area and closest to the origin.
+  - **Position Object** - this will move the object to positive X and Y and negative Z so that it is fully in the work area and closest to the origin.

 ### [ Movement ]
 ![CAM Movement](_static/MovementPanel.png)

-* **G64 Trajectory** This enables the "naive cam detector" and enables blending with a tolerance.
-If you program G64 P0.05, you tell the planner that you want continuous feed, but at programmed corners you want it to slow down enough so that the tool path can stay within 0.05 user units of the programmed path.
-The exact amount of slowdown depends on the geometry of the programmed corner and the machine constraints, but the only thing the programmer needs to worry about is the tolerance.
-This gives the programmer complete control over the path following compromise.
-* **Milling Type** - is supported only for some of the strategies, sets up how the cutter moves into the material
+- **Milling Type** - is supported only for some of the strategies, sets up how the cutter moves into the material
-  * **Meander/ZigZag** - sometimes also called ZigZag , this means you don't care which direction the cutter goes into the material.
+  - **Meander/ZigZag** - sometimes also called ZigZag , this means you don't care which direction the cutter goes into the material.
-  * **Climb/Down Milling** - the default movement, and mostly used when doing CNC machining if the machine has no or very little backlash.
+  - **Climb/Down Milling** - the default movement, and mostly used when doing CNC machining if the machine has no or very little backlash.
 The cutter rotates with the direction of the feed.
 It can produce a better finish, less stress on the bit, and less power required.
 If the machine has backlash then Conventional milling is a better choice.
-  * **Conventional/Up Milling** - The cutter rotates against the direction of the feed.
+  - **Conventional/Up Milling** - The cutter rotates against the direction of the feed.
 If the machine has backlash that can not be compensated for then this is the better choice.
 Some woods cut better with this method but grain direction also has to be considered.
-* **Cutter Spin** - this parameter is not exported, but it is used when setting up the movement type, because with the spindle rotating CCW, all operations go in opposite direction.
+- **Cutter Spin** - this parameter is not exported, but it is used when setting up the movement type, because with the spindle rotating CCW, all operations go in opposite direction.
+- **Z Clearance**
-* **Free movement height** - how high will the cutter travel when moving between toolpaths.
+  - **Safe Height** - how high will the cutter travel when moving between toolpaths.
 Keep it as low as possible to reduce total cutting time.
 The Z axis usually has the slowest rapid rates compared to the other two axis X and Y.
+- **Stay Low if possible** - tries to not lift the cutter when going from 1 path to other, when the paths are closer to each other than the cutter radius, which means no extra material will be cut during this travel move.
+- **Parallel Step Back** - this function is only for finishing pass, where you still have to cut some substantial amount of material, and want also to save the cutter.
+If you set up to climb movement, it goes with climb into material, then goes in the other direction one step back - this uses the back movement of the machine for finishing the surface.
+Note that this also means the cutting into material will happen with a rate which is 2x of distance between toolpaths If you don't know what this all means, don't use this function.
+- **G64 Trajectory** This enables the "naive cam detector" and enables blending with a tolerance.
+If you program G64 P0.05, you tell the planner that you want continuous feed, but at programmed corners you want it to slow down enough so that the tool path can stay within 0.05 user units of the programmed path.
+The exact amount of slowdown depends on the geometry of the programmed corner and the machine constraints, but the only thing the programmer needs to worry about is the tolerance.
+This gives the programmer complete control over the path following compromise.
+- **Protect vertical** - when the angle of the path is above verticality limit, the move will be made vertical. this way vertical surfaces won't get a slope because of the distance between the path points.
-* **First down** - for cutout strategy.
+- **First down** - for cutout strategy.
 If on, the paths are cut one by one to the full depth(all layers), otherwise first all the silhouettes are cut on layer 1, then 2....
-* **Ramp contour** - for cutout strategy, instead of going layer by layer, it goes down all the way on a ramp.
+- **Ramp Contour** - for cutout strategy, instead of going layer by layer, it goes down all the way on a ramp.
-* **Ramp out** - also going out is performed on a ramp, to prevent burning of the finished piece by staying on one place in XY axes.
+- **Ramp Out** - also going out is performed on a ramp, to prevent burning of the finished piece by staying on one place in XY axes.
-* **Stay Low if possible** - tries to not lift the cutter when going from 1 path to other, when the paths are closer to each other than the cutter radius, which means no extra material will be cut during this travel move.
-* **Protect vertical** - when the angle of the path is above verticality limit, the move will be made vertical. this way vertical surfaces won't get a slope because of the distance between the path points.

 ### [ Feedrate ]
 ![CAM feedrate](_static/FeedratePanel.png)

-* **Feedrate (/min)** - How much will the machine travel in 1 minute
+- **Feedrate (/min)** - How much will the machine travel in 1 minute
-* **Spindle (RPM)** - spindle revolutions per minute
+- **Spindle (RPM)** - spindle revolutions per minute
+- **Plunge**
-* **Plunge speed** - the feed speed gets reduced when the slope of the path is above the Plunge angle
+  - **Speed** - the feed speed gets reduced when the slope of the path is above the Plunge angle
-* **Plunge angle** - any angle greater than the plunge angle will activate plunge speed
+  - **Angle** - any angle greater than the plunge angle will activate plunge speed

 ### [ Cutter ]
 ![CAM cutter](_static/CutterPanel.png)

 * **Type** - supported types are listed in the table below
-* **Diameter** - The exact diameter of the cutting tool.
-This is used for calculating tool paths.
-For a v-bit its the maximum diameter of the bit.
+* **Diameter** - The exact diameter of the cutting tool.  _Used in toolpath calculation.
+For V-bits its the maximum diameter of the bit._
 * **Flutes** - this parameter is used only for chipload computation.
 * **Tool Number** - this parameter is exported with toolchange command
 * **Description** - A description of the tool.
 Currently this is not used for anything.